RUCAIBox/Virgo/README.md

 Despite the promising results, our exploration remains preliminary, and there is still a substantial capacity gap compared to industry-level systems.
 As future work, we plan to investigate how to scale our training approach and extend its capacity to more complex tasks.

 As always, we are committed to keeping our technical approach *open*, and we will release the data, model, and other resources.
 We welcome collaboration and support in computational resources.

+## Acknowledgement
+[LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory): the codebase we built on.
+Thanks for their awesome work!

+[VLMEvalkit](https://github.com/open-compass/VLMEvalKit): some evaluation results are conducted based on VLMEvalkit.

 ## Reference